• Hlab Gold Group Image

 Senior Research Coordinator

 Syeda is the Senior Research Coordinator at HLAB.
-She is also a full-time graduate student pursuing her Master’s in Public Health with a concentration in epidemiology and biostatistics at Stony Brook School of Medicine.
+She received her Master’s in Public Health with a concentration in epidemiology and biostatistics at Stony Brook School of Medicine.
 Her multidisciplinary interests in psychology, public health, and machine learning have led her to explore these various topics.
 Within HLAB, Syeda works on several projects such as alcohol abuse disorder, cognitive dissonance, and her independent study involving Resilience and PTSD.
-She received her BA from St. Joseph’s University in 2022, majoring in Psychology with a double minor in Therapeutic Recreation and Mindfulness Contemplative Living.
-During her undergraduate tenure, she worked in a developmental psychology lab researching early attachment and independent study on adversity's impact on coping behavior.
-Syeda has worked in multiple clinical settings for over four years, including as a suicide hotline counselor for the Response Crisis Center, Recreation Therapist Assistant at Multi-care facilities and Assisted Living Homes, and internships at Pilgrim Psychiatric Center.
 Her research interests include resilience, stress, depression, coping, and alcohol abuse disorder.
-After completing her MPH this Spring of 2024, Syeda hopes to pursue a PhD in Clinical Psychology. smahwish@cs.stonybrook.edu
+Syeda hopes to pursue a PhD in Clinical Psychology. smahwish@cs.stonybrook.edu

 Postdocs